 Lt.
 Morgan paused before speaking.
 “Can the Tumbleweed make it that far?”

 “Maybe, just, if we get lucky on terrain.
 She’s got a bunch of bad fins, and one gyro is totally shot.
 Our best chance is if it’s just me inside driving, since I’m the lightest.”

 Lt.
 Morgan walked to Jenkins’ side and turned his back to the family so they couldn’t see him softly speaking.

 “Sergeant, what are the chances we can safely stay here a night or two?”

 Jenkins shook his head, but didn’t take his eyes off the family.
 “None, sir.
 I don’t think they’re Skaugies, but I don’t think they’re resistance either.
 What they mostly are is worried and afraid.
 If we push our uninvited stopover, the younger kid is definitely going to get a case of stupid.”

 Lt.
 Morgan removed his glassed and pinched the bridge of his nose, and said nothing.
 As the silence grew, so did Jenkins’ concern.
 When the lieu stayed in that position for several seconds, the sergeant cleared his throat.

-“Sir, we can’t stay here.
+“Sir, we can’t stay here without locking these folks in a cellar or something.
 It sounds like you didn’t pick up any clear signal from command or any of the units we hoped to link up with?”

 Lt.
 Morgan dropped his hand, and replaced his glasses as he shook his head.